Get on the Mesh

 Connect to the Backbone

-This is the step most people trip over — and the reason we wrote a script for it.
-Reticulum creates its own config file the first time you run Nomad NetBrowser.
-To actually reach other nodes on the mesh, you need to add a connection to a public backbone node.
+When you first launch Nomad Navigator, Reticulum creates a config file automatically.
+To reach other nodes on the mesh, you need to add a connection to a public backbone node.

-When it asks for a backbone node host and port, get one from rmap.world — an interactive map of public Reticulum nodes.
-Click any node marked as a public entrypoint and hit Copy Configuration.
+Get a backbone node address from rmap.world — an interactive map of public Reticulum nodes.
+Click any node marked as a public entrypoint and grab its host and port.

 Your Reticulum config lives here: